Celebrating Halloween Around The World

 Día de los Muertos – Latin America

 Literally translated as the Day of the Dead, the Día de los Muertos is celebrated every year on November 1 and 2.
-People wear quite interesting costumes – they dress up as their ancestors, instead of the typical scary ones.
+People wear quite interesting costumes – they dress up like their ancestors, instead of the typical scary ones.
 They build private altars called “ofrendas” where they offer different types of gifts to their dead loved ones.

 Pangangaluluwâ – Philippines